 Weymouth, England, UK.
-Our UK wholly owned Subsidiary, Martech Systems (Weymouth) Limited also leases business premises located at 14 Albany Road, Granby Industrial Estate, Weymouth, Dorset DT4 9TH comprising 5,000 sq. ft.
+Our UK wholly owned subsidiary, Martech Systems (Weymouth) Limited leases business premises located at 14 Albany Road, Granby Industrial Estate, Weymouth, Dorset DT4 9TH comprising 5,000 sq. ft.
 This space comprises both office space and manufacturing and testing facilities.
-The lease provides for an annual rent of £29,984.74 (equivalent of \$ 59,969 based on an exchange rate of \$ 2.00 ) and expires on September 30, 2013.
+The lease provides for an annual rent of £29,984.74 (equivalent of \$59,969 based on an exchange rate of \$2.00) and expires on September 30, 2013.
 The lease provides for an annual rent increase of 3% of the last annual rent.

 Bergen, Norway.
-Our Norwegian wholly owned Subsidiary, Coda Octopus Omnitech AS, leases an 800 sq. ft. of business premises directly on the waterway connected to Bergen harbor.
+Our Norwegian wholly owned subsidiary, Coda Octopus Omnitech AS, leases an 800 sq. ft. of business premises directly on the waterway connected to Bergen harbor.
 These premises are located at Sandviksboder 77C, 5035 Bergen and house our research and development team.
 They are well located for developing and testing new products, and for transport links to the rest of Europe.
 The lease provides for a rental of NOK 165,295 per annum (equivalent of \$27,808 based on an exchange rate of NOK 5.944 to \$1) and expires on July 1, 2008.
 In light of the newly acquired lease premises, within 6 months we will terminate the lease on these premises.
+We have now moved to the premises stated below and are seeking to sub-contract these premises in accordance with our contractual obligations.

 Bergen, Norway.
 Our Norwegian subsidiary, Coda Octopus Omnitech AS, also recently leased 2,370 sq. ft. of business premises in a recently refurbished maritime business center directly on the waterway connected to Bergen harbor.
 This will serve as our new Research and Development center with purpose-built laboratories for electronic and mechanical development.
-The lease provides for a rental of NOK 440,500 per annum (equivalent of \$ 74,107 based on an exchange rate of NOK 5.944 to \$1) and expires in May 31, 2012.
+The lease provides for a rental of NOK 440,500 per annum (equivalent of \$74,107 based on an exchange rate of NOK 5.944 to \$1) and expires in May 31, 2012.
 We have the option to terminate this after 5 years without incurring any penalties.